PeptideAtlas

-Seattle Proteome
+≡ PeptideAtlas Links Seattle Proteome Center

 Contribute Data

-Libraries + Info
+Spectral Libs: Libraries + Info SpectraST Search

-Atlas nomenclature
+Glossary/Terms: Atlas nomenclature Protein ID terms

 Terms used in PeptideAtlas

-Biosequence Name In PeptideAtlas, Biosequence Name refers to the protein name that the peptide has been mapped to.
-A given peptide sequence may have been found in more than one protein or more than once in the same protein.
-(For example, human peptide sequence ACNPQYAGAIVVHCSAGVGR maps to Ensembl Biosequence Names ENSP00000342783, ENSP00000314568, ENSP00000348468, ENSP00000216877, and ENSP00000351559 .
+Biosequence Name In PeptideAtlas, Biosequence Name refers to a protein name that a peptide has been mapped to.
+A given peptide sequence may have been found in more than one biosequence or more than once in the same biosequence.
+(For example, human peptide sequence ACNPQYAGAIVVHCSAGVGR maps to Ensembl Biosequence Names ENSP00000342783, ENSP00000314568, ENSP00000348468, ENSP00000216877, and ENSP00000351559, plus eight biosequences from IPI and Swiss-Prot.)
+Because of the redundancy within Ensembl and between Ensembl and other sequence databases used in PeptideAtlas, many biosequences are identical, or highly similar, to other biosequences.

 Best Probability All peptide identifications have been put through the PeptideProphet program to assign identification probabilities.
 The best probability is the best P observed for the peptide sequence.